vuejs/docs/src/guide/migration/emits-option.md

 Here you have two options:

 1. Properly declare the `click` event.
 This is useful if you actually do add some logic to that event handler in `<my-button>`
-2. remove the re-emitting of the event, since the parent can now listen for the native event easily, without adding `.native`.
+2. Remove the re-emitting of the event, since the parent can now listen for the native event easily, without adding `.native`.
 Suitable when you really only re-emit the event anyway.

 ## See also